 Koh Kong Island

-Koh Kong is Cambodia's largest island and belongs to the province of the same name in the west of the country.
+Koh Kong Island is Cambodia's largest island and belongs to the province of the same name in the west of the country.
 At 103 square kilometers, it is about twice the size of Manhattan and has a coastline of 53 kilometers.

 A little-known island – even among Cambodians – Koh Kong is only accessible by boat.
 It has very few residents, even though its northeastern coast is less than 500 meters from the mainland village of Lam Dam in the community of Koh Kapik.